Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Supplementary Simulation Results

 \subsection{Results of Classical Methods (Ignoring Network Interference)}

-In this section, we briefly demonstrate the bias resulting from ignoring interference.
+We use the same simulation dataset as in \cref{sec:simulation_node_wise} to demonstrate the bias resulting from ignoring interference.
 Consider the classical augmented inverse propensity weighting method (AIPW; \citealp{bang2005doubly}), which imposes the stable unit treatment value assumption (SUTVA).
 Under SUTVA, each unit is assumed to be independent and identically distributed, making the individual treatment effect equivalent to the average treatment effect.

 \cref{fig:result_aipw} shows the distribution of the AIPW estimates applied to the same 80 datasets as in \cref{sec:simulation_node_wise}.
 The mean of the treatment effect estimates is $2.001$, indicating a significant bias compared to the true value $4$.
 This mean value is close to the direct treatment effect, defined as